This post may contain affiliate links. Read our disclaimer.

 - It uses cottage cheese as a base, meaning it's loaded with protein

-- It’s easy to customize with different fruit and nuts
+- It's easy to customize with different toppings, and can be made savory or sweet

 Honestly, this recipe is super easy.
 But, I'm going to walk you through a few different ingredient options if you don't want to follow the recipe exactly as written.